Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

     - View full discussion history
   - Delete Task button

-All column and task changes are persisted in MySQL, and actions are tracked in the `activity_log` table.
+All column and task changes are persisted in MySQL, and actions can be mirrored in an `activity_log` table for an audit trail.

 ---